lisovin/scalejs/scalejs-docs/src/documents/visualization.html.md

     }],
     idPath: 'id',
     childrenPath: 'children',
-    areaPath: this.areaPath,
+    areaPath: this.areaPath, // Observable from viewmodel containing the path to an area property
-    colorPath: this.colorPath,
+    colorPath: this.colorPath, // Observable from viewmodel containing the path to an color property
-    colorPalette: this.colorPalette,
+    colorPalette: this.colorPalette, // Observable from viewmodel containing the color palette to pass to d3
-    zoomedItemPath: this.zoomedItemPath,
+    zoomedItemPath: this.zoomedItemPath,  // Observable from viewmodel containing the path set on zoom
-    selectedItemPath: this.selectedItemPathle,
+    heldItemPath: this.heldItemPath, // Observable from viewmodel containing the path set on hold
-    heldItemPath: this.heldItemPath,
+    selectedItemPath: this.selectedItemPath, // Observable from viewmodel containing the path set on selecting
     enableZoom: true,
     enableTouch: true,
     sortBy: this.sortMethod,